Rick Hodes

-Richard Michael Hodes (born May 30, 1953) is an American medical doctor specializing in cancer, heart disease, and spinal conditions.
+Richard Michael Hodes (born May 30, 1953) is an American physician specializing in cancer, heart disease, and spinal conditions.
 Since the 1980s he has worked in Ethiopia and has adopted a number of children from the country.
 He is medical director of the American Jewish Joint Distribution Committee.
 He is the consultant at a Catholic mission working with sick destitutes suffering from heart disease (rheumatic and congenital), spine disease (TB and scoliosis), and cancer.
 He has worked with refugees in Rwanda, Zaire, Tanzania, Somalia, and Albania and was previously responsible for the health of Ethiiopians immigrating to Israel.

-Career
+Early life and education

-Hodes graduated from Middlebury College and the University of Rochester Medical School, and trained in internal medicine at Johns Hopkins University.
+Born May 30, 1953, Hodes graduated from Middlebury College in Middlebury, Vermont and the University of Rochester Medical School in Rochester, New York, and trained in internal medicine at Johns Hopkins University in Baltimore.
 He is a diplomate of the American Board of Internal Medicine.
 He first went to Ethiopia as a relief worker during the 1984 famine.
+He returned to Ethiopia on a Fulbright Fellowship to teach internal medicine.

+Career

-He returned there on a Fulbright Fellowship to teach internal medicine, and in 1990 was hired by the American Jewish Joint Distribution Committee, a humanitarian group, as the medical advisor for the country.
+In 1990, Hodes was hired by the American Jewish Joint Distribution Committee, a humanitarian group, as the medical advisor for the country.
 His original position was to care for 25,000 potential immigrants to Israel.
 In 1991, he was an active contributor during Operation Solomon, helping the Ethiopian Jews airlifted to Israel.

-In 2001 Hodes adopted two Ethiopian children, so they could receive treatment in the US for spinal tuberculosis (Pott's disease).
+In 2002, Hodes adopted two Ethiopian children, so they could receive treatment in the U.S. for spinal tuberculosis (Pott's disease).
 He has adopted a total of five children with medical needs from the country.

 He opened the JDC Spinal Deformity Clinic in 2006, based at Mother Teresa's Mission.
-That year he got 20 new spine patients, and they did 11 surgeries in Accra, Ghana.
-At present, they get around 500 new deformity patients/year.
+That year, he treated 20 new spine patients, and they performed eleven surgeries in Accra, Ghana.
+At present, they get around 500 new deformity patients a year.
 It has been said that he now has the largest collection of the worst spine deformities in the world.